sagemath/trac_to_gh/Issue 5741.md

 # Issue 5741: Detect Atom CPUs as Core2 in the ATLAS detection script

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5741

 Original creator: mabshoff